wscubeParth/Real_time_chat_application/README.md

 WebSocket Simulation — Demo code shows how to connect and handle chat logic.

 Modern UI — Uses Tailwind CSS for clean, responsive design and custom animations.

-⚠️ Note
-This is a demo app — it does not include a real backend server or secure authentication.
-WebSocket connections, user storage, and messages are simulated in-browser for demonstration only.

-📁 Tech Stack
-HTML5

-Tailwind CSS

-JavaScript (ES6)

-🚀 How to Use
-Clone the repo and open new.html in your browser.

-Register a demo user and create or join a chat room.

-Try out sending messages, see typing indicators, and simulate chat flows.